guilhermehas/agda-linear-algebra/main.typ

 That means that:
 $ forall v, (exists u , A|b dot u = v) <-> (exists u', A'|b' dot u' = v) $

-With that property, it is possible to prove that the solution of the normalized matrix is the same of the original matrix.
+With that property, it is possible to prove that the normalized matrix's solution is the same as the original matrix.
 It is necessary to have both sides of the implication because it is also necessary to prove that all the solutions of the original matrix are also solutions to the new matrix.